apache/apisix/docs/en/latest/router-radixtree.md

 ```

-If you need to pass a graphql body which is larger than the limitation, you can increase the value in `conf/config.yaml`.
+If you need to pass a GraphQL body which is larger than the limitation, you can increase the value in `conf/config.yaml`.